-The principal dentist had overall responsibility for the management and clinical leadership of the practice.
-The practice manager was responsible for the day to day running of the service.
+The principal dentist/registered manager had overall responsibility for the management and clinical leadership of the practice.
+The practice manager/dental nurse was responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.

 The practice had policies, procedures and risk assessments to support the management of the service and to protect patients and staff.
 These included arrangements to monitor the quality of the service and make improvements.
+However some policies need to be reviewed to ensure they are the most up to date versions and that staff are aware of what the content means in practice.
+The practice manager informed use that this was now being undertaken.